angela-yen/nz-tax-calculator/README.md

 ## Development Process
 1. Researched and made notes on current Tax calculate (pros & cons)
     - Pros:
-      -- Printable
+      - Printable
-      -- Simple to use
+      - Simple to use
-      -- Specific criterias to match what the user needs -- Breakdown table
+      - Specific criterias to match what the user needs
+      - Breakdown table
     - Cons:
-      -- Too word
+      - Too wordy and a lot of information to read through
-      -- Multiple pages, needing to go back and forwards between pages
+      - Multiple pages, was tricky to navigate back and forwards between pages
-    Cons:
 2. Wrote out the expected requrirements:
     - Targeted users: Leads and Support Teams (internal tool)
     - Calculate the correct tax amount